Music visualization: History

-The first electronic music visualizer was the Atari Video Music introduced by Atari Inc. in 1976, and designed by the initiator of the home version of Pong, Robert Brown.
+The first electronic music visualizer was the Atari Video Music introduced by Atari Inc. in 1977, and designed by the initiator of the home version of Pong, Robert Brown.
 The idea was to create a visual exploration that could be implemented into a Hi-Fi stereo system.
 In the United Kingdom music visualization was first pioneered by Fred Judd.

-Music and audio players were available on early home computers, Sound to Light Generator (1985, Infinite Software) used the ZX Spectrum's cassette player for example.
-The 1984 movie Electric Dreams prominently made use of one, although as a pre-generated effect, rather than calculated in real-time.
+Music and audio players were available on early home computers, with some possessing visualization features, such as Sound to Light Generator (1985, Infinite Software), which used the ZX Spectrum's cassette player.
+The 1984 movie Electric Dreams prominently made use of a music visualizer, although as a pre-generated effect, rather than calculated in real-time.

-For PC/DOS one of the first modern music visualization programs was the open-source, multi-platform Cthugha in 1993.
-In the 1990s the emerging demo and tracker music scene pioneered the real-time technics for music visualization on the PC platform; resulting examples are Cubic player (1994), Inertia Player (1995) or in general their real-time generated Demos.
+For IBM PC compatibles, one of the first music visualization programs was the open-source, multi-platform Cthugha, written in 1993.
+In the 1990s, the tracker music scene, which originated on the Amiga, used real-time techniques for music visualization with programs such as Cubic Player (1994), Inertia Player (1995), as well as elaborate audio/visual experiences from the demoscene.

-Subsequently, PC computer music visualization became widespread in the mid to late 1990s as applications such as Winamp (1997), Audion (1999), and SoundJam (2000).
-By 1999, there were several dozen freeware non-trivial music visualizers in distribution.
+Computer music visualization became widespread in the mid to late 1990s as applications such as Winamp (1997), Audion (1999), and SoundJam (2000).
+By 1999, there were several dozen freeware music visualizers in distribution.
 In particular, MilkDrop (2001) and its predecessor "geiss-plugin" (1998) by Ryan Geiss, G-Force by Andy O'Meara, and AVS (2000) by Nullsoft became popular music visualizations.
 AVS is part of Winamp and has been recently open-sourced, and G-Force was licensed for use in iTunes and Windows Media Center and is presently the flagship product for Andy O'Meara's software startup company, SoundSpectrum.
 In 2008, iTunes added the "Magnetosphere" visualizer created by The Barbarian Group.